tethysplatform/tethys/docs/getting_started/distribution.rst

 Distributing Apps
 *****************

-**Last Updated:** November 14, 2014
+**Last Updated:** November 17, 2014

-Once your app is complete, you will likely want to distribute it for others to use or at the very least install it in a production Tethys Apps environment.
+Once your app is complete, you will likely want to distribute it for others to use or at the very least install it in a production Tethys Platform environment.
 When you share your app with others, you will share the entire :term:`release package`, which is the outermost directory of your :term:`app project`.
-For this tutorial, your release package is called "tethysapp-my_first_app".
+For these tutorials, your release package is called "tethysapp-my_first_app".

 The release package contains the source code for your app and a :term:`setup script` (:file:`setup.py`).
 You may also wish to include a README file and a LICENSE file in this directory.
 The :term:`setup script` can be used to streamline installation of your app and any Python dependencies it may have.
 You already used the :term:`setup script` without realizing it in the :doc:`./scaffold` tutorial when you installed your app for the first time (this command: ``python setup.py develop``).
 A brief introduction to the :term:`setup script` will be provided in this tutorial.